Why Choose Cupar?

 There’s a monthly Farmers’ Market showcasing fresh produce from Fife and further afield.
 On the town’s outskirts are business parks and trading estates with businesses you’d expect in such locations – car dealerships, a garden centre, building supplies, garage repairs, commercial laundry, secure storage facilities and much more.
 This blog has all businesses mapped and categorised – and they can be accessed by clicking on the map below or using our site’s menu.

 The town has a fantastic sense of civic pride with many groups, associations and charities – the majority operating on a voluntary basis.
 Collectively, they work hard to support multiple audiences across the town and our wider catchment.
-For more, you can click on this link that will take you to our page which details all of the Clubs, Societies, Associations and more.
+For more, you can click on this link that will take you to our Community Directory – a section on our Blog that details all of the Clubs, Societies, Associations and more.